Monday Geometry: Aug. 28 at 9:00 am

 If you forget any payments, Caryn will gently remind you.

-Online students may pay online or send the payments by mail.
+Students may pay online or in class or send the payments by mail.